MicrosoftDocs/msteams-docs/msteams-platform/concepts/bots/bot-conversations/bots-conversations.md

 ## Updating messages

-Rather than have your messages be static snapshots of data, your bot can now dynamically update messages inline after sending them to users.
+Rather than have your messages be static snapshots of data, your bot can dynamically update messages inline after sending them.
 You can use dynamic message updates for scenarios such as poll updates, modifying available actions after a button press, or any other asynchronous state change.

 The new message need not match the original in type.
 For instance, if the original message contained an attachment, the new message can be a simple text message.